yindia/githook/docs/webhooks.md

 # Webhook Setup

+Use provider-native webhook configuration to point to the Githooks endpoints.

 ## GitHub (GitHub App)
 1. Create a GitHub App in your org/user settings.
 2. Set webhook URL to `https://<your-domain>/webhooks/github`.